-- ½ cup spicy fruit relish (I used blood orange and chili spread), see notes for more options
+- ½ cup spicy fruit relish (I used blood orange and chili spread here), see recipe notes for more options

 - Egg wash optional

-- Preheat oven to 375°F and line a baking tray with parchment paper.
+- Preheat your oven to 375°F / 190°C, and line a baking sheet with parchment paper.
 Set it aside.

 - Place the puff pastry sheet on a lightly floured surface.
 Roll it out a little to extend the sheet, but don't make it too thin.
 About 9 – 10 inches on each side, and about ¼ inch in thickness.2 puff pastry sheets

 - Cut the pastry sheet in half.
-Set aside one half of the pastry sheet.
+Set one half of the pastry sheet aside.

-- Spread about 1 ½ tbsp of the spicy fruit relish/spread closer to one edge of the puff pastry sheet (length-wise).
+- Spread about 1 ½ tbsp of the spicy fruit relish/spread closer to one long edge of the puff pastry sheet (length-wise).
 You may need more depending on the relish that you're using.½ cup spicy fruit relish

 - Using a paper towel, blot the sausages to remove any excess moisture.
 Cut and carefully remove the casing from the sausages.
-Place the sausage filling along the pastry sheet (on top of the relish).
+Place the sausage filling along the pastry sheet (over the fruit relish).6 fresh sausages

 - Bake in the oven for 20 – 25 minutes, until the puff pastry is golden brown and puffed up, and the sausage is cooked through.